More on Souls

 Dates a Person Should Know

-If you’re one of those students who enjoy timelines for learning, here is your assistant to understanding Western Civilization.
+If you’re one of those students who enjoy using timelines for learning, here is an assistant to understanding Western Civilization.
 In general, Antiquity runs from 500 BC to the fall of Western Rome in 476 — and mostly focuses on the Greeks.
 The Middle Ages run the next thousand years, of which the first 500 are considered Dark.
 The Renaissance then occurs in the 1500s.
 It was a period of renewed interest in art, literature, science, and humanism in Europe, leading to significant advancements and a rediscovery of classical Greek and Roman ideals.

 The Age of Enlightenment, also founded in Europe, started in the mid-1600s.
 It was an intellectual and philosophical movement that emphasized reason, skepticism, and the pursuit of knowledge, challenging traditional authority and promoting progress and individual freedoms.
 This period was followed by Romanticism, a cultural and artistic movement that emphasized emotion, imagination, individualism, and a fascination with nature, rejecting the rationality and conventions of the preceding Enlightenment era.